Around mid-July I set out on what would turn out to become the best Motorcycle adventure ever. And, the longest! Alone, like last year.

 Last year I took E6 (Europe road 6) all through the country.
-This is pretty boring, one gets to see little or nothing.
-So this year the gig was, take it easy, take the “smallways”.
+A pretty boring route.
+One gets to see little or nothing.
+So this year the aim was, take it easy, take “smallways”.
 See and experience more of “grannelandet” (Swedish for a neighboring country).

 Our countries are connected with lots of roads in the “smallways spectrum”.
 Some in fact so small you hardly notice that you’ve crossed the border.
 This year I took one of the smaller, not the most exciting in the beginning but once over the border I started to zig-zag.

 It always helps, starting off on a motorcycle adventure, that it’s sunny, and decent summer weather.
 Makes for more enchantments, more pleasant riding, especially on backroads.
 While heading south I ventured through greater parts of the Swedish countryside.
 Areas never seen before.
 Much thanks to the good weather it was indeed a great experience.